 The Lehigh Music Department is devoted to the study, performance, and appreciation of music, with a special commitment to collaboration across disciplines in the study of music as art and social practice.
 We offer a multiplicity of courses to educate our students in choral studies, composition, conducting, ethnomusicology, history, jazz, performance, recording technology, theory, and other subjects.
-We encourage majors and non-majors, undergraduates and graduate students alike to participate in our ensembles large and small, including Chinese “silk and bamboo” ensemble, choral groups, jazz orchestras and combos, Korean percussion, philharmonic orchestra, string and wind ensembles, and West Javanese gamelan degung.
+We encourage majors and non-majors, undergraduates and graduate students alike to participate in our ensembles large and small, including Chinese “silk and bamboo” ensemble; choral groups; jazz orchestras and combos; Korean percussion; philharmonic orchestra; chamber groups for strings, woodwinds, or brass; wind ensemble; marching band; and West Javanese gamelan degung.
 Our students enjoy many opportunities to collaborate with renowned guest musicians, and we employ a staff of illustrious instructors for students who wish to take private instrumental or vocal lessons.

 Our department is located within the Zoellner Arts Center, and features a music library, classrooms, rehearsal rooms, practice rooms, a composition and digital class piano studio, a comprehensive recording studio, and a state-of-the-art concert facility, Baker Hall.